 C: And so between the other archetypes are there other circuits that have a particular role – what else is connected to the Sovereign?

 M: There’s another really important circuit which is with the Lover.
-This one is to do with care and connection, because if you think of Sovereign’s job as the parent, then the Lover carries the inner child – the vulnerable parts of us or the vulnerable parts of other people.
-So there’s a circuit there where the Sovereign cares for, supports, accepts, nurtures and blesses the inner child.
-That can be our own inner child or vulnerable parts, or those of other people.
+This one is to do with care and connection.
+If you think of the Sovereign’s job as the parent, then the Lover can be thought of as the child – the vulnerable side of us.
+So there’s a circuit there where the Sovereign cares for, supports, nurtures and blesses the inner child.
+That can be our own inner child or it can be vulnerable parts of other people.
 Internally the Sovereign is taking care of, and looking after, our own vulnerable parts.